NamanDhariwal/STATS-507-Coursework/README.md

 About the respository:
 This repositary is a collection all the assignments and projects I will and have carried out as a part of the STATS 507 course.
 This collection is a snippet of the various techinques taught and concepts learnt.

-NOTE: All files will only be uploaded by me after teh deadline fo the assignment has passed.
+NOTE: All files will only be uploaded by me after the deadline fo the assignment has passed.

 Email: namand@umich.edu